How to Clean Window Blinds and Curtains

 For Timber Venetian Blinds, do not use cleaning products and where possible avoid getting wet.
 Start by tilting the slat to the down position, give a quick dusting over with the feather duster and then tilt the slat to the up position and repeat.
 Then use a microfibre cloth or put a sock on your hand and clean each slat individually by running your hand left to right starting at the top slat on the blind.
 Ensure you wrap your hand round the entire slat to get the front and back of the slat in one go.

-Unlike Timber Venetian Blinds, the Timber Look Venetian also known as the PVC Venetian Blinds are a lot more durable when it comes to cleaning.
+Unlike Timber Venetian Blinds, the PVC (Timber Look) Venetian Blinds are a lot more durable when it comes to cleaning.
 Timber Look Venetian Blinds can handle water, this is what makes them great for wet areas in the home such as bathrooms.
 Whilst the cleaning process is almost identical to the Timber Venetian Blind, it is ok to use household cleaning products on the PVC slats.
 However, be sure to avoid products that contain bleach and only use products where necessary, stick to just water where possible.

 Aluminium Venetian Blinds